JollyShmo/CSV_Import_Blender/README.md

 ## Options
 - **Scale Factor:** Scale the imported mesh.
 - **Connection Method:** Choose between connecting vertices with edges or faces.
-- **Format** Choose between game sets or other.
+- **Format:** Choose between game sets or other.
 (Stubbs the Zombie, Bioshock 1 & 2 + WHF, Bioshock Infinite)
-- **UV smart Unwrapping** just does a unwrap, wanting to use the info from the csv file (under construction)
+- **UV smart Unwrapping:** just does a unwrap, wanting to use the info from the csv file (under construction)

 ## Credits
 - Author: Jolly Joe